23 Best Ideas for Organizing Your Walk-In Closet

 How to organize walk-in closets on a budget

 Although Pinterest is full of gorgeous walk-in closets that are decorated to the hilt, if you’re on a budget, you have to remember the closet’s main job is simply to organize your clothes and make it easier to access them.
 That cushy chair and textured wallpaper may be beautiful but they’re definitely not necessary.
 If you’re on a budget, it’s time to DIY, says Randolph.
 “Work with the experts at IKEA or The Container Store to design your closet and then build it out yourself.”
+You could create a great DIY closet organizer that does just the trick.

 Just because the priority is on substance, though, you don’t have to sacrifice style.
 A fresh coat of paint, good closet lighting, and an inexpensive full-length mirror can go a long way towards making a closet feel bigger and more luxurious.